Services

 Dock Door

-The dock door creates the external barrier, sealing off the warehouse to outside.
-A door that will not properly lock or latch leaves your warehouse exposed and vulnerable to theft.
-It also forces unsafe practices by employees to prop the door up with brooms, screwdrivers or other items.
-Some may also experience muscle strain from manually opening and closing the door.
+The dock door acts as a critical barrier, sealing off the warehouse from the outside.
+If the door doesn’t lock or latch properly, it leaves the warehouse vulnerable to theft and forces employees to use unsafe methods, like propping it open with brooms or screwdrivers.
+Additionally, employees may experience muscle strain from manually opening and closing the door if it's not functioning correctly.

 Key areas inspected: door jambs & headers, guides, tracks, seals, locks, control box, wiring, springs and cables.